 Santa Ana College held its first classes in the fall of 1915 as Santa Ana Junior College, located on the campus of Santa Ana High School, during the presidency of Woodrow Wilson.

-With the country on the precipice of involvement in WWI, the “Department Junior College” opened its doors to twenty-four students and eleven teaching faculty.
+With the country on the precipice of involvement in WWI, the “Department Junior College” opened its doors to 24 students and 11 teaching faculty.
 It was the second junior college founded in Orange County and the fourth oldest in all of California.

 The earthquake of 1933 forced the college to relocate to a site on North Main Street, where it served 803 students with thirty-four teaching faculty.